mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-11-18)
+(Last update: 2011-11-19)

 ## Gosu 0.8.x
-  * Fix: VertexArray Transform pointers go stale between frames
-  * Fix: currentTransforms/absoluteTransforms should be in the queue, no Graphics
+  * Fix: currentTransforms/absoluteTransforms should be in the queue, not Graphics (at the same time, pre-apply transforms in macros)
-  * Embed RSD into DrawOp
-  * Apply colorKey AFTER splitting the bitmap into tiles, not before!
-  * Run feature\_tests, Peter Morphose, Terava @ iOS
-  * Release a relatively stable rc1 gem with record{} working some more
+  * Make stuff superficially independent of Window
   * See if Gosu can be made to use BGRA again because it is apparently faster on OSX/iOS
-  * Add required libxinerama-dev to wiki page
-  * Make stuff superficially independent of Window
   * Add special case: Macro::draw in record{} must split up the old Macro again (whew...)
   * Use float instead of double
   * Consider using new color format now
   * Cleanup glBegin, Graphics::begin etc.
-  * Get rid of quad/tri drawing in favor of textures
+  * Get rid of quad/tri drawing in favor of quads
-  * Release a hellishly unstable rc2 gem
+  * Release a hellishly unstable rc gem
   * Fork Gosu.tmbundle into its own git repository
   * Fork website into its own git repository
   * Fork RubyGosu.app into its own git repository